< Browse to Previous Essay | Browse to Next Essay >

 Sticking with the Arts

-J. Willis Sayre appears to have stayed with the Daily Times through World War I, after which he gave up formal journalism to concentrate on work as a publicity agent.
+J. Willis Sayre appears to have stayed with the Times through World War I, after which he gave up formal journalism to concentrate on work as a publicity agent.
 Between 1924 and 1936 he worked variously as an independent promoter of stage shows and films, authored a number of books, including several on aspects of early Seattle history, and developed a handful of motion picture scenarios and stage plays.
 (For many years his book This City of Ours was a standard history text in Seattle public schools.)

 Balancing Journalism with Promotions

 Sayre's career included other instances of the blurring of publicity and reporting.
-Between 1910 and 1930, while he worked mainly for the Daily Times, Sayre managed to put in 15 years as the director of advertising and publicity for local motion picture men C.S.
+Between 1910 and 1930, while he worked mainly for The Seattle Times, Sayre managed to put in 15 years as the director of advertising and publicity for local motion picture men C.S.
 Jensen and John G. von Herberg (1880-1947), who owned, among many other movie houses in the Pacific Northwest, the Liberty and Coliseum Theatres in downtown Seattle.
 Later, in 1932, Sayre took a similar position with another local manager, John Hamrick, who also had a string of local photoplay houses.
 It isn't clear when he left this position, and he may have still held it in 1936 when he signed on with the Seattle Post-Intelligencer.

 While the exact dates of his employment with specific exhibitors isn't readily available, over a 30 year span Sayre is known to have handled publicity and advertising for a variety of local houses, promoting stage, film, and concert presentations.
 These included the Palm Garden and Grand Opera House (both owned by John Cort), the Lyceum, the original Orpheum, Star, Alhambra, Majestic, Mission, Liberty, Coliseum, Fifth Avenue, Rex, Strand, Pantages, Blue Mouse, and Music Box Theatres.